 Helping stop the sale of counterfeit ad inventory

-When counterfeit inventory is allowed to be sold or an unauthorized reseller puts underpriced inventory into the market, it prevents publishers from receiving the full value of their inventory.
+When counterfeit inventory is allowed to be sold or an unauthorised reseller puts underpriced inventory into the market, it prevents publishers from receiving the full value of their inventory.
 That’s why we fully support the IAB Tech Lab’s ads.txt standard.
-Ads.txt gives publishers and distributors a simple, flexible, and secure method to disclose the companies they authorize to sell their digital inventory.
+Ads.txt gives publishers and distributors a simple, flexible and secure method to disclose the companies that they authorise to sell their digital inventory.
 It increases transparency in the inventory supply chain, making it more difficult to sell counterfeit inventory or resell inventory without a publisher’s approval.